Plsr/website/_posts/2022-08-31-on-children-and-behavior.md

 Child screams a lot?
 How’s the tone in the house?
 Child does not want to eat when food is on the table but is hungry half an hour later?
 How do you eat?
 Do you take time?
 Do you yourself eat regularly?

 I know that this is
 a) hard
-b) a naive theory.
+b) a naive theory

 But maybe give it a try.
 Here are [Over and Carpenter](https://www.eva.mpg.de/documents/Wiley-Blackwell/Over_Social_ChildDevPerspec_2013_1752632.pdf) again: